play-co/devkit-entities/README.md

 ## Installation and Imports

-Just add devkit-entities to your dependencies in your game's manifest.json, like this:
+Add devkit-entities to dependencies in your game's manifest.json:
 ```
   "dependencies": {
     "devkit-entities": "https://github.com/gameclosure/devkit-entities#v0.2.1"
   },
 ```

-Change the `v0.2.1` to whatever tag of entities you want to use.
-Once this is in place, run `devkit install` within your game project's directory.
-Once you've installed devkit-entities, you can now import any of the entity files, like this:
+Feel free to change the `v0.2.1` to a tag or branch of entities, then run `devkit install` within your game's directory.
+Once installed, you can import any of the entity files into your game code:
 ```
   import entities.Entity as Entity;
 ```

 ## Entity.js

+### Inheriting Entity

 TODO: ...

-### Inheriting Entity
+#### Entity Prototype Properties

 TODO: ...